Ivan Hribar: In the Kingdom of Yugoslavia

 After the end of World War I and the establishment of the Kingdom of Yugoslavia, he withdrew from party politics, although he remained active in public life.
 Between 1919 and 1921, he served as the Yugoslav Minister Plenipotentiary to Czechoslovakia.
 In 1921 he was appointed provisional representative of the Yugoslav central government in Slovenia, a post he held until the implementation of the new subdivisions in 1923.
 As a staunch advocate of Yugoslav nation building, he supported the centralist dictatorship of King Alexander.
 In 1932 he was appointed senator by the king and remained one until 1938 when he retired.
 In the late 1930s he voiced his support for a common political platform of all patriotic anti-fascist forces.
 In 1940, after Hitler's Invasion of France, he became one of the founders of the "Association of Friends of the Soviet Union," which served as one of the rallying grounds for the later development of the Liberation Front of the Slovenian People.

 After the Italian annexation of Ljubljana

 Hribar was known as a passionate politician and a great Slovene and Yugoslav patriot.
 After the Axis invasion of Yugoslavia in 1941, Hribar committed suicide (at the age of eighty-nine) as a protest against the Italian annexation of Ljubljana.
 On 18 April, after returning home from a meeting with the Fascist Italian authorities, which had just offered him the mayorship of the city, he jumped into the Ljubljanica River, wrapped in the Yugoslav flag.
-He left a note with the verses from France Prešeren's poem The Baptism on the Savica:
+He left a note with verses from France Prešeren's poem The Baptism on the Savica: